ahawkins/website/content/article/the-high-velocity-edge-part-1.md

 series:
   - The High Velocity Edge
 summary: |
-  An introduction the four capabilities of high velocity organizations.
+  An introduction to the four capabilities of high velocity organizations.
 ---